Lekensteyn/wireshark-fuzztools/README.md

 this.

-First login to https://oss-fuzz.com/ and https://bugs.chromium.org/p/oss-fuzz/issues, then copy the `SACSID`.
-On Firefox or Chrome you could use the [Cookie Manager extension by Rob W][cookieext].
+First login to https://oss-fuzz.com/ and https://bugs.chromium.org/p/oss-fuzz/issues, then copy the `SACSID` cookies using [Cookie Manager extension by Rob W][cookieext] (for Firefox and Chrome).
-Copy it and write it to a temporary file, e.g. `/tmp/mc`.
+Select the two SACSID cookies, use the "Export cookies" option from the menu in the bottom, select output format "Netscape" and press the Export button.
+Save it to a temporary file, e.g. `/tmp/mc`.
 The file looks like:

-    SACSID	~...	bugs.chromium.org	/	secure, httpOnly, private	20/Nov/2017 13:37:53
+    #HttpOnly_bugs.chromium.org	TRUE	/	TRUE	1552926226	SACSID	~...
-    SACSID	~...	oss-fuzz.com	/	secure, httpOnly, private	7/Nov/2017 13:37:46
+    #HttpOnly_oss-fuzz.com	TRUE	/	TRUE	1551803011	SACSID	~...

 These session cookies expire quite fast, so if you get unexpected errors and have specified a correct Issue ID, try to refresh the cookies manually.